IBM/magkit/README.md

 * **magkit-ui:** A magnolia module that provides some additional dialog fields and a folder template

 ## Usage
+This project needs
+* Java 11 or later
+* Magnlia 6.2.19 or later

+It contains some legacy code for Magnolia 5.x used in old projects but this is deprecated and will be deleted soon.

-For the purpose of the modules and usage examples please see the module readme.md files.
+For the purpose of the modules and usage examples please see their module readme.md files.

 <!-- A notes section is useful for anything that isn't covered in the Usage or Scope.
 Like what we have below. -->
 ## Notes